fierg/twoDimensionalRLE/README.md

 - further usage visible when run with `java -jar target/twoDimensionalRLE-1.0-SNAPSHOT-jar-with-dependencies.jar --help`

 - run Test with maven surefire plugin `mvn surefire-report:report` to execute all Test cases and get the results shown as a report in html.

+- it performs better with the [GraalVM](https://www.graalvm.org/) instead of some Oracle or OpenJDK

+### Thesis

+The latest version of the thesis is found [here](https://github.com/fierg/twoDimensionalRLE/blob/master/doc/thesis/thesis.pdf)